MCUdude/MiniCore/README.md

 Select your microcontroller in the boards menu, then select the clock frequency.
 You'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
 Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
 For time critical operations an external oscillator is recommended.

+If you are using Arduino as ISP as your programmer, some versions of the "Arduino as ISP" sketch included in the IDE examples won't work.
+The best option is to update your **Arduino AVR boards** via the boards manager to ensure you have at least version 1.6.207.
+The other workaround is to edit the "Arduino as ISP" sketch as per this [Arduino forum thread](https://forum.arduino.cc/index.php?topic=538183.msg3693676#msg3693676).

 ## Write to own flash